 Textbook (recommended): Fundamentals of Corporate Finance, by Hillier, D., I. Clacher, S. Ross, R. Westerfield, and B. Jordan, 2017, 3rd Edition.
 McGraw-Hill (ISBN 9780077178239)

 Various journal and news articles will be provided to complement the textbook and facilitate in-class discussions.
 Further details will be announced at the start of the course.

 Final written test, group assignments, and participation.

 Composition final grade

-The final grade for the course is a weighted average of the written closed book test with open questions and multiple choice questions (60%) and group assignments (40%).
+The final grade for the course is a weighted average of the final written test (60%) and group assignments (40%).
 Note that all partial grades are only valid for the current academic year.
 In order to pass the course a score of 5.5 is required for the final grade.
 In order to obtain a grade you need to score at least 4.5 on the written test.
 There is a resit opportunity for the written test but not for the assignments.

 Feedback will be provided online and during class.